Critical mass: Criticality

-Changing the shape
+Physical Properties

+Escape probability

+During a nuclear episode, isolated neutrons are produced because of the division of particles.
+As those neutrons break away from their nucleus, they have free rein to disperse throughout space.
+The probability that a subatomic particle and a target nucleus will not collide in an environment that contains those released neutrons is known as the escape probability.
+Active neutrons are less likely to escape without interfering with other subatomic particles in environments with a higher critical mass.
+This is because more room stimulates greater particle movement and, therefore, more collisions.

+Elastic scattering

+Elastic scattering explains that when particles collide with other particles, they respond entirely elastically and bounce off while retaining the same kinetic energy as before the collision.
+The duration and length of a neutron’s path are exponentially larger due to elastic scattering; this is because the rebounding of the particle is in a different direction.

+Elastic scattering directly relates to escape probability because the bouncing of the particles drastically drops the probability of escaping the mass without collision.
+In an atomic environment with a large critical mass, there are inherently more opportunities for neutron collision as the retention of energy allows for continuous scattering.

+Additionally, materials that have a high elasticity potential and therefore higher elastic scattering allow the use of less fissile material because a reduced critical mass is required.
+This conservation of fissile material is essential to the future of nuclear science because the cheaper and more convenient it is to retain criticality, the more investment into developing nuclear innovation there will be.

+Factors

+The mass where criticality occurs may be changed by modifying certain attributes such as fuel, shape, temperature, density and the installation of a neutron-reflective substance.
+These attributes have complex interactions and interdependencies.
+The factors listed are for the simplest/ideal cases.

+Shape

 A mass may be exactly critical without being a perfect homogeneous sphere.
 More closely refining the shape toward a perfect sphere will make the mass supercritical.
 Conversely changing the shape to a less perfect sphere will decrease its reactivity and make it subcritical.

-Changing the temperature
+Temperature

 A mass may be exactly critical at a particular temperature.
 Fission and absorption cross-sections increase as the relative neutron velocity decreases.
 As fuel temperature increases, neutrons of a given energy appear faster and thus fission/absorption is less likely.
 This is not unrelated to Doppler broadening of the 238U resonances but is common to all fuels/absorbers/configurations.
 Neglecting the very important resonances, the total neutron cross-section of every material exhibits an inverse relationship with relative neutron velocity.
 Hot fuel is always less reactive than cold fuel (over/under moderation in LWR is a different topic).
 Thermal expansion associated with temperature increase also contributes a negative coefficient of reactivity since fuel atoms are moving farther apart.
 A mass that is exactly critical at room temperature would be sub-critical in an environment anywhere above room temperature due to thermal expansion alone.